 docker run -v storage:/storage -p 4040:4040 -e ACME=false registry.cradlecms.com/cradle-cms:latest

-Lets encryptcertificates, we use-e ACME=false, it now defaults using a self-signed certificate.
+Lets encryptcertificates, use-e ACME=false, it then uses a self-signed certificate.

 Update